PeppeL-G/bagawork/docs/src/routes/(default)/documentation/slider/+page.md

 In the example above, the number the user has selected will be stored in `a.iq`.

-If you want to do something more complicated than just storing the number the user has selected, use the configuration method `handler()` to specify a function that will be called to handle the number the user has selected.
+If you want to do something more complicated than just storing the number the user has selected, use the configuration method `onChange()` to specify a function that will be called to handle the number the user has selected.
 In the example below, try selecting a number, and then click the `Button`.

 ::: tip Example